oxidecomputer/amd-host-image-builder/README.md

 # Usage

-Then edit `etc/milan-ethanol-x.efs.json5` (or similar configuration file) to your liking.
+Then edit `etc/milan-gimlet-b.efs.json5` (or similar configuration file) to your liking.
 Then, build an image for Milan by the following commands:

-    make milan-ethanol-x
+    make milan-gimlet-b

 It's possible to specify `NANOBL_FLAGS_FOR_CARGO=...` at the end of that line in order to pass flags for the bootloader nanobl.
 An example would be to enable feature flags via `NANOBL_FLAGS_FOR_CARGO="-F <feature>"` ...